GER Class Y14: Allocations

-In 1942 during World War II, six locomotives were drafted into to assist with coal traffic in South Yorkshire with three allocated to Mexborough engine shed and three to Barnsley engine shed.
+In 1942 during World War II, six locomotives were drafted in to assist with coal traffic in South Yorkshire with three allocated to Mexborough engine shed and three to Barnsley engine shed.

 On 1 January 1948 when British Railways was formed, there were 127 J15 locomotives in existence.

 Unusually, in 1957 a couple of the class were allocated to Aylesbury and worked freight trains on the former Great Western Railway branch from Princes Risborough to Watlington before being withdrawn in 1958.

 In film

 In September 1936 locomotives 7541 and 7835 were withdrawn by the LNER and sold to London Film Productions for their film Knight Without Armour.
 The two locomotives were moved to Denham film studios and underwent cosmetic modification to look more Russian as that was where the film was set.
 The locomotives were then sold to the War Department and worked on the Shropshire and Montgomeryshire Railway as WD221 and WD212.
 During their war service both were involved in incidents and returned to Stratford in 1944 and subsequently scrapped.

 Another member of the class appeared in the 1954 film Happy Ever After disguised as an Irish locomotive.